 Select the listings you want to boost.

 Create your campaign just as you would for boosting a post in the Facebook news feed.
+Just click on the listing in Marketplace and select the “Boost Listing” option.

 Then review, and select the best performers for the next tier.